phoenixframework/phoenix/guides/plug.md

 - `Plug.Telemetry` - adds instrumentation points so Phoenix can log the request path, status code and request time by default.

 - `Plug.Parsers` - parses the request body when a known parser is available.
-By default, this plug can handle URL-encoded, multipart and JSON content (with `Jason`).
+By default, this plug can handle URL-encoded, multipart and JSON content.
 The request body is left untouched if the request content-type cannot be parsed.

 - `Plug.MethodOverride` - converts the request method to PUT, PATCH or DELETE for POST requests with a valid `_method` parameter.